Catching Up with Roy Ziegelstein

 School of Medicine Develoment and Alumni Relations E-Newsletter

 The School of Medicine Office of Development and Alumni Relations produces an e-newsletter for alumni and friends.
-Read the November edition or view a PDF version.
+Read the June issue or view a PDF version.

 Read a "Welcome back" message from President Ronald Daniels to all Hopkins faculty, students and staff.
 (September 2013)